 Over the past several years, inventory levels have dipped lower and lower and lower.
 This has not, though, been accompanied by a decline in the pace of home sales.
 So -- if just as many (or more) buyers are buying, how are they doing it if inventory levels are so low?
 They're doing it with speed.
-The pace of home sales can increase, with inventory levels declining if the median "days on market" is also declining, which is definitely the case in our local market.
-So, plenty (maybe, maybe not) homes are being listed for sale, but they are then going under contract quickly, which keeps inventory levels low but the pace of home sales high.
+The pace of home sales sale has decreased 45% over the past year, though the inventory levels of attached homes started (and ended) much lower!
+We usually see an increase in inventory levels in the spring, but most new listings are quickly going under contract, thus keeping inventory levels quite low.